jeffcarp/talks/README.md

 - It's pretty cool

+Did you hear?
+A Cat Cafe is coming to San Francisco.

+But cats are so difficult to manage!

 ## We're going to build a CMS

-A new cat cafe is coming to town, and you know how hard it is to wrangle cats, so we're going to create a **Cat Management System** to help us.
+Not a Content Management System

+A **Cat Management System**

 ## Structure of this talk